zentio/documentation/custom_integration/index.rst

 Response
 ~~~~~~~~~
-You must return a HTTP response with json data in the below format.
+You must return a *"Content-Type: application/json"* response with json data in the below format.
 You can use the *"custom_attributes"* field in the json response to specify any extra information about your customers.

 ::